mtvs/eloquent-approval/README.md

 | suspend | suspending | suspended |
 | reject  | rejecting  | rejected  |

+Also, there is a general event named `approvalChanged` that is dispatched whenever the approval status is changed regardless of the actual status.

 You can hook to them by calling the provided `static` methods named after them and passing your callbacks or by registring observers with methods with the same names.